 Advance Decisions (Also Known as ‘Living Wills’ and ‘Advanced Decision to Refuse Treatment’)

 Advanced decisions are provided for under the Mental Capacity Act (2005).
-And they fall under the mantle of probate.

 An advance decision (sometimes referred to as a ‘living will’) lets you avoid specified medical treatment which you don’t want in the future.
 So should you be unable to make a decision, because you’re incapacitated, you won’t be subjected to a treatment you’d never want.
 This can apply even with life-saving emergency treatment.
 But you need to specify the circumstances.
 And it all needs to be witnessed, signed and dated as you’d expect.